Construction Tech Startups in 2020

 It’s clear that the construction industry has some challenges ahead of it.
 For one thing, skilled laborers are aging out at an impressive rate.
 As it currently stands baby boomers, with a median age of about 56 make up 40% of the construction labor pool.

 Add to this fact that there are already roughly 300,000 vacant construction jobs, and a picture begins to form.
 A necessary industry with a debilitating problem.
 And yet, potential looms on the horizon.
+Tech solutions can mitigate construction challenges with robust venture capital fundraising leading the way and providing many benefits.

 Long thought to be among the least technologically advanced industries in the nation, construction, valued at $1.5 trillion in the United States alone has vast potential to revolutionize the effectiveness of their operations—securing a bright future even amid a labor crisis.